edwin-finance/docs/core-concepts/protocol-abstraction.md

 ## Protocol Categories Made Simple

 ### Lending & Borrowing
-edwin standardizes core lending operations across protocols:
+edwin standardizes core lending operations through plugins:
-- Supply assets
+- `supply`: Supply assets to Aave
-- Borrow against collateral
+- `withdraw`: Withdraw from Aave
-- Repay loans
+- `borrow`: Borrow from Aave

 Whether you're interacting with established lending markets or innovative new platforms, the commands remain consistent and intuitive.

 ### Trading & Liquidity
 For decentralized exchanges and liquidity protocols:
-- Add liquidity
+- `swap`: Swap tokens on Uniswap
-- Remove liquidity
+- `addLiquidity`: Add liquidity to Uniswap
-- Swap tokens
+- `removeLiquidity`: Remove liquidity from Uniswap

 One set of commands works across various DEX designs and liquidity pool structures.

 ### Staking & Yield
 Standardized operations for yield generation:
-- Stake tokens
+- `stake`: Stake ETH on Lido
-- Claim rewards
+- `unstake`: Unstake from Lido
-- Track yield
+- `claimRewards`: Claim rewards from Lido

-For a detailed understanding of the action system, refer to the [Action System](action-system.md) documentation.
+For a detailed understanding of the tool system, refer to the [Action System](action-system.md) documentation.

 ## Multichain by Design

 Protocol abstraction in edwin extends across multiple blockchain networks.
 The same commands work consistently across different chains, abstracting away the complexity of: